top of page

 Young Adult | Paranormal Romance | Twin Tale | Looking for an Agent

-In a world where Guardians secretly exist, with the aim to preserve each human’s destiny, Lauren’s reality changes when the Guardian assigned for her turns out to be the love of her life.
+In a world where guardians secretly exist, with the aim to preserve each human’s destiny, Lauren’s reality changes when the guardian assigned for her turns out to be the love of her life.

 Love Wasn’t Part of the Mission

-Samuel, an ambitious young Guardian, one of the immortal beings that maintain harmony in the universe, has been assigned to guard Lauren, a shy 17-year-old human girl from Dublin.
+Samuel, an ambitious young guardian, one of the immortal beings that maintain harmony in the universe, has been assigned to guard Lauren, a shy 17-year-old human girl from Dublin.
 Samuel must preserve her destiny in the face of an uprising in the guardian world.
-As the pair grow closer, Samuels’s mentor realises that Lauren must be the key to the Prophecy: a prediction that love between a human and a Guardian will bring about the downfall of their totalitarian regime.
+As the pair grow closer, Samuels’s mentor realises that Lauren must be the key to the prophecy: a prediction that love between a human and a guardian will bring about the downfall of their totalitarian regime.
 That is, if Lauren and her twin sister, Alicia, can ever work through the heartache in their past and learn to trust Samuel, and if Samuel can protect Lauren as the regime sets its sights on her.

 What the Literary World is Saying